christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 #### Multiple Consistency Levels

+- reference CAP and PACELC and describe our trade-offs, and if we could allow users to configure the trade-offs themselvesor
 - We could limit consensus to critical parts, like creating and evolving an event schema.
 (All clients agree to simultaneously make the change.), updating meta data and the quorum itself
 - We could also just let database user (= developer) decide
 - We have seen both approaches in other db vendors, as well as fully strong consistently replicated dbs